 The melodies are encoded using Volpiano font, Version 5.01 (November 2014) as designed by David Hiley and his collaborators.
 More information on this font can be found here.
 An explanation of that font's application here can be found on the About page.
 The Melody Search Tool is that designed by Jan Koláček for his Global Chant Database project as well as the CANTUS Index.The Melody Search Tool section of the database is now operational; the Search by Melody Characteristics page allows you to search by first and/or last note and by number of phrases.
 It now also allows for searches by Lowest and Highest Pitch, by the Range as an interval, or to search for melodies by the troubadour generation to which the author as been assigned.

 For tips for using the general searches found in the right sidebar, see the "About" page.

-This project is a component of my dissertation, "Heresy, Politics, and the Transmission of Troubadour Song."
+This project is a component of my dissertation, "Digital Approaches to Troubadour Song."
 If you have any comments or questions about the database, please email me.